bencao/terminal-clock/README.md

 1. to implement a mechanism to help our users register completion function to their shell
 2. to implement the callback that returns candidate words

 We’ll use addition options to add those support, and for simplification purpose, we’ll add support for bash only, but adding support other shell should be quite similar.
-If you’re interested in more general solutions, there’s a pretty neat solution for Node.js [omelette  -  npm](https://www.npmjs.com/package/omelette) available.
+If you’re interested in more general solutions, there’s a pretty neat solution for Node.js [omelette](https://www.npmjs.com/package/omelette) available.

 We would make some changes to our `index.js` file: